Kaizen Tracker

 Concept → Build → Ship

 Kaizen (改善) is a Japanese philosophy of continuous, incremental improvement.
-Kaizen Tracker is a personal app built on that idea — a tool for logging things worth changing in your life, tracking how they're going, and seeing whether they actually stick.
+Kaizen Tracker is a personal app built on that idea — a place to log things you want to change in your life and follow whether they stick.

-I designed and built this solo from concept to deployed product.
-It's a live, working web app — not a prototype.
+I designed and built it solo from concept to deployed product.
+It's a live web app you can sign up for and use.

 kaizen-tracker.vercel.app (login required — free to create an account)